2024 Neuroimaging Reading List

 Upon completion of this UCNS C-cert activity, participants will be able to:

-• Understand how functional neuroimaging and neuroimaging patterns can identify and potentially treat patients with neurodegenerative disorders
+• Explain how functional neuroimaging and neuroimaging patterns can identify and potentially treat patients with neurodegenerative disorders

 • Identify overlapping neuroimaging patterns between demyelinating disorders and anoxic brain injury disorders to properly diagnose various disease states